mischamclaughlin/datafix_automation/README.md

   # Behaviour flags
   target_columns: false # if true, only use the configured target_* columns
   manual: false         # if true, prompt interactively for columns
+  old_data: true        # if true, include "old" values from the PHP export
 ```

 You can keep sensible defaults in `config/datafix.yml` and still override them with CLI flags for one-off runs.